sujandai/cicd-pipeline-train-schedule-jenkins/README.md

 Hope today is a good day for all of us.
 I am going to New York Today.
 Tomorrow will be a sunny day.
+I am not willing to go outside tomorrow.